How To Raise GH And KH In Shrimp Tank?

 If you want to raise the GH without impacting the KH and pH, then wonder shells can be a good option.
 They are completely natural and can dissolve in the water slowly and release magnesium and calcium into your shrimp tank.

-They compensate for harmful acids that create in the shrimp tank from organic decomposition if you keep them in a place of your tank where the water flow is low.
+They compensate for harmful acids that are created in the shrimp tank from organic decomposition if you keep them in a place in your tank where the water flow is low.
 Besides, they help to condition your water removing chlorine and chloramine.

 Try a few of the shells at a time to get the optimum GH.